 What makes us unique?

 CCDS is considered a local leader in technology education and application, and that continues through the middle school grades.
-We currently have 120 Chromebooks for 180 students.
+We currently have 1:1 chromebooks for student use.
 All classrooms have large TV screens; teachers use document cameras and computers to display on the TV.

 There is a community feel to the middle school.
 It is supportive and also solidifies many of the skills students have been practicing K-5, like the life skills, innovative thinking, and creative problem solving.
 We aim to know students well, develop their ability to think deeply and critically, and prepare them for an ever-changing world.
 Middle School offers Back to School Night, Exhibition Nights, report card conferences (student-led), and has some additional activities: pep rallies, middle school dances, and school sports teams including Volleyball, Cross Country and Basketball.